HedgehogDevelopment/HedgehogDevelopment.github.io/avtor/fieldsets.markdown

 Editing a Field Set allows the user to add fields from different items for editing.

 ## Selecting an existing Field Set
 Avtor allows the content editor to create as many Field Sets as they need to manage their content.
-To select an existing FieldSet, the user can choose a Field Set from their list of Field Sets in the Field Set Selector in the Home ribbon.
+To select an existing Field Set, the user can choose a Field Set from their list of Field Sets in the Field Set Selector in the Home ribbon.

 ![Field Set Selector](/Images/Avtor/FieldSets_FieldSetSelector.png)

-The content editor can use the arrows to scroll through the field sets, or use the open drop down button to open a larger list of available Field Sets.
+The content editor can use the arrows to scroll through the Field Sets, or use the open dropdown button to open a larger list of available Field Sets.

 ![Field Set Selector Dropdown](/Images/Avtor/FieldSets_FieldSetSelectorDropdown.png)